 Founding Advisory Council member and CTRO champion Floyd Dickman passed away on June 14, 2015.
 His contributions to CTRO were significant and lasting, but were just a small part of his enormous legacy in the library and literary worlds.

-CTRO Advisory Council members Kathy Halsey, Jenny Oney, Morgan Peters, Katie Porteus, and Desiree Thomas researched and wrote toolkits for 2019 & 2020 titles.
+CTRO Advisory Council members Kathy Halsey, Jenny Oney, Morgan Peters, Katie Porteus, Desiree Thomas, and Terry Tocchi researched and wrote toolkits for 2019 & 2020 titles.
 CTRO Advisory Council members Christina Dorr, Bryan Loar, and Katie Porteus researched and wrote 2017 & 2018 toolkits.
 Gregg Gassman, former Library Assistant II at the State Library of Ohio, researched, wrote, and edited toolkits for 2017 & 2018 and 2015 & 2016 titles.

 Additionally, Kent State undergraduate intern Luke LaBuhn edited and proofread 2019 & 2020 toolkits.
 The CTRO Advisory Council is very grateful to all our interns for their support and important contributions.